A glimpse of my woodworking

 A nice weekend project.
 The keyboard tray is designed to mimic the shape of my maple desk and to give me a way to type when I sit with my legs propped up on the desk, as I almost always do, as I'm doing right now as I type this.

-It's quite nice to finally have both a wireless keyboard and a big, wireless touch pad; makes it so much easier to browse the internet, edit photographs, and twirl and zoom Google Earth, which are a few of the things I spend way too many hours doing!
+It's quite nice to finally have both a wireless keyboard and a big, wireless touch pad; makes it so much easier to browse the internet, edit photographs, and write, which are a few of the things I spend hours doing while sitting with my legs propped up.

 Bamboo and pine shoji screen